 It is also planned to ask local schools, churches, associations, societies, clubs and groups to link into the site, so we have an ‘all in one place’ view of village life.
 In future years, our children and grandchildren will be able to view what has been accumulated, either out of their own interest, or for history projects they are researching.
 We hope to extend the added benefit of Keith’s site which has been to link relatives and friends who have left Rossington, or simply have lost touch and record those links in some ways.

-In May 2015, there is still work to be done on the site, and we are looking forward to hearing from you about what you would want to see here.
-We have had a small grant from Recycoal to help with starting up the site, but we will bid for Lottery money as this is a heritage site that will be there long after the group has gone to some other pasture!
+There is still work to be done on the site, and we are looking forward to hearing from you about what you would want to see here.
+We have had a small grant from Recycoal to help with starting up the site, but we hope to bid for Lottery money as this is a heritage site that will be there long after the group has gone to some other pasture!

 Who are we?